35percent/oldblog/monitoring.md

 The audit clearly hasn't been conducted effectively.
 It remains impossible to know how much affordable housing has been delivered or whether it has been delivered under the tenure required by the section 106 agreement.

-## Council stopped producing monitoring reports after Ombudsman decision
+## Council stopped producing S106 monitoring reports
 Southwark's failure to properly conduct the audit cannot be down to lack of resources.
 It charges developers a monitoring fee for monitoring ongoing section 106 compliance.
 For reasons unknown, Southwark stopped producing its [annual section 106 monitoring reports](https://www.southwark.gov.uk/planning-and-building-control/section-106-and-community-infrastructure-levy/section-106?chapter=3) in 2014, so it is impossible to say exactly how much it has collected in monitoring contributions to date.

 ![](http://35percent.org/img/s106reports.png)